sebsteinig/analysis-template/README.md

 jupyter lab
 ```

 We further use the [jupytext](https://jupytext.readthedocs.io/en/latest/index.html) package to automatically save a pure python script (*.py) each time the notebook is saved.
-This very helpful for clean diffs in the version control and allows you to run the analysis in your local terminal with:
+This is very helpful for clean diffs in the version control and allows you to run the analysis in your local terminal with:

 ```
 python notebook_name.py
 ```
 The python file can also be shared with others to work on the code together using all the version control benefits (branches, pull requests, ...).
-It can also be converted back to jupyter notebook (with no output) via
+You can edit it with any tex editor/IDE and it can also be converted back to a jupyter notebook (with no output) via
 ```
 jupytext --to notebook notebook_name.py
 ```